Thorin

 2. Pre-Implementation Research & Spec

-Before any code was written, Hunter conducted extensive research into which Lc0 networks would work in a browser, how policy-only (0-node) play performs, and what the full architecture should look like.
+Before any code was written, I conducted extensive research into which Lc0 networks would work in a browser, how policy-only (0-node) play performs, and what the full architecture should look like.
 This research produced a 676-line implementation spec that was passed directly to Claude Code as the project blueprint.

 2.1 Network Feasibility Analysis

-Hunter researched the full Lc0 network ecosystem and categorized models by browser feasibility:
+I researched the full Lc0 network ecosystem and categorized models by browser feasibility:

 Tier 1 — Tiny CNNs (~50 KB to a few MB): dkappe distilled series (Tiny Gyal, etc.).
 Run on any device, even WASM-only without WebGPU.
 Useful for low-end users and mobile.